 Require your distributors to submit publishing information to you alongside the masters.
 This would solve all of your issues.
-Give distributors 3 months to provide this information for their existing catalog and anyone who doesn’t, rip their music down from your service.
+Give distributors 3 months to provide this information for their existing catalog.
+And anyone who doesn’t, rip their music down from your service.

 This would force the indie distribution companies like CD Baby, DistroKid, Symphonic, Tunecore, along with all distributors including The Orchard, Believe, InGrooves Fontana, Caroline, Red and the rest to make their artists/labels simply tell them if they own their publishing or not.
 And if they don’t, who does?
 Simple enough.
 I’ve distributed my music with CD Baby, DistroKid, Tunecore and Loudr and it’s not a tough ask.
 The new contracts the streaming services strike up with distribution companies can have hold harmless clauses included, relieving all responsibility on the part of the streaming service.

 CD Baby and Tunecore have been attempting to solve part of this issue with their own publishing services for their artists who also write their own songs.
 CD Baby Pro and Tunecore Publishing will collect publishing royalties worldwide and negotiate mechanical licenses on behalf of their artists/songwriters if the artist chooses to opt in for this service.
-Read my review of them here.

 But, as of now, no streaming service requires this information from distributors and no distributor is offering it.

 It really isn’t tough to solve this issue.
 It just takes a bit of cooperation.